-You might have come across Excel documents created by someone else that contains the apostrophe symbol in front of text, numbers or dates.
+You might have come across Excel documents created by someone else that contains the apostrophe symbol in front of text, numbers, or dates.

 You might have also noticed this happening when you copy tables or data from MS Word or import data from a webpage to the Excel worksheet.

-Often times, you don’t even realize they’re there because the apostrophes remain hidden and can only be seen when you see the cell contents in the formula bar.
+Oftentimes, you don’t even realize they’re there because the apostrophes remain hidden and can only be seen when you see the cell contents in the formula bar.

 If you’re curious to know what these apostrophes are for and how they can affect results of any subsequent actions applied to them, then read on.

-In this Excel tutorial, I will not only be discussing what hidden apostrophes mean and why they are there, but I will also demonstrate three different and fool-proof ways to remove apostrophe in Excel.
+In this Excel tutorial, I will not only be discussing what hidden apostrophes mean and why they are there, but I will also demonstrate three different and fool-proof ways to remove apostrophes in Excel.